nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Revert.md

 # Revert

-The Revert command allows you to 'undo' certain commits (from whatever branch) in the current branch.
+The Revert command allows you to 'undo' unwanted commits (from any branch) in the current branch.

+Note: `git revert` creates a new commit which undoes the effects of the 'undone' commits.
+It does NOT reset the *head* of the affected branch back to the previous commit.
+See also:
+- git push --force
+- Rebasing + Squash Commits

 ``` text